Surface Engineering and Fluid Interfaces (SEFI Lab)

-The Laboratory of Surface Engineering and Fluid Interfaces (SEFI Lab) brings about research and innovation for new technologies towards clean water and energy-efficient processes, two goals identified by UN for sustainable development.
+The Laboratory of Surface Engineering and Fluid Interfaces (SEFI Lab) focuses on research and innovation for the development of new technologies towards clean water and energy-efficient processes, two corner stones for sustainable development.

-In particular, activities focus on understanding interfacial transport phenomena, for the design of innovative smart interfaces.
-SEFI Lab is characterized by an interdisciplinary approach, at the interface between thermofluidics, material science and surface micro- and nano-engineering.
+Research activities focus on understanding interfacial transport phenomena, for the design of innovative smart interfaces.
+SEFI Lab is characterized by an interdisciplinary approach, at the interface between thermofluidics, material science and surface micro- and nano- engineering.

 Surface icing can have many negative consequences in a broad range of fields.
 To avoid sever issues related to ice formation, superhydrophobic surfaces are known to be extremely efficient in terms of reducing ice nucleation and accretion on solid substrates.
 At SEFI Lab, we rationally design and fabricate advanced materials and surfaces, with hierarchical structuring down to the micro- and nanoscale, providing novel strategies to control phase change processes and limiting negative effects of uncontrolled icing or frosting, and developing new technological approaches for analyzing icing phenomena.

 Among all water resources, fog harvesting from atmosphere is highly recommended, because it is a passive method with a considerably lower pollution and does not require high technology and costly operation and maintenance.
 At SEFI Lab, we are working on a new project on atmospheric water harvesting, named WaterHaB, spanning from studying the fundamental interaction of water with fibers and meshes, to engineering a windcatcher tower, modelled after a Badgir, an ancient Iranian architecture on building rooftops for enhancing fog collection.